busser/murmur/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/busser/murmur)](https://goreportcard.com/report/github.com/busser/murmur)
 ![tests-passing](https://github.com/busser/murmur/actions/workflows/ci.yml/badge.svg)

-Plug-and-play executable to pass secrets as environment variables to a process.
+Plug-and-play executable to pass secrets as environment variables to a process, or export them to a file.

-Murmur is a small binary that reads its environment variables, replaces references to secrets with the secrets' values, and passes the resulting variables to your application.
+Murmur is a small binary that reads its environment variables, replaces references to secrets with the secrets' values, and either passes the resulting variables to your application, or writes them to a file.
 Variables that do not reference secrets are passed as-is.

 Several tools like Murmur exist, each supporting a different secret provider.